cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 y = graphsyncHAMT(stateroot)
 goto (*) until the mutable range or any error; //

-5. On the same chainID, according to the global time in the base of 1 minute, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find next closest ONE relays.
-Randomly request ONe chainPeer from myPeerList[`ChainID`][]. goto step (3) until surveyed 2/3 of the know PeerList[`ChainID`][]
+5. On the same chainID, according to the global time in the base of 1 minute, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find the closest ONE relays.
+Randomly request ONE Peer from myPeersList[`ChainID`][...]. goto step (3) until surveyed 2/3 of myPeersList[`ChainID`][...]

-6. accounting the voting rule, pick up the highest weight among the roots even only one vote, then use own safetyroot update the CBC safety root: database_update(`ChainID`SafetyContractResultStateRoot, voted SAFETY), 统计方法是所有的root的计权重，选最高。 goto (9)
+6. accounting the voting rule, pick up the highest weight among the roots even only one vote, then use own safetyroot update the CBC safety root: mySafetyContractResultStateRoot[`ChainID`] = voted SAFETY), 统计方法是所有的root的计权重，选最高。 goto (9)

-7. graphRelaySync( Relay, peerID_A, chainID, null, selector(field:=`ChainID`contractJSON)); if err go to step 1.
+7. graphRelaySync( Relay, peerID_A, chainID, null, selector(field:=`ChainID`contractJSON));

-8. verify: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions until the mutable range. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A. if failed verify, the safety state time stamp is longer than 5 minutes from now, then generate a new state on own safety root, this will cause safety miner = previous safety miner to trigger voting.
+8. if ok, then verify: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions until the mutable range. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A; goto (9) if failed , if the safety state time stamp is longer than 5 minutes from now, then generate a new state on own previous safety root, this will cause safety miner = previous safety miner to trigger voting, go to (9).
 If safety time stamp is less than 5 minutes, go to step 1.

-9. Now verification succesful,
+9. gen new state
 X = {
 `ChainID`SafetyContractResultStateRoot 32; // link to current safety state node.cid, and move to generate future contractNumber = `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/contactNumber) +1;